hello-robot/hello-robot.github.io/docs/README_updated.md

 | [Stretch Best Practices - Powered On Video](https://youtu.be/iEaapHNfEWA) | How to work with Stretch when its power is on  |

 ## Quick Start
 New to Stretch?
-We recommend following the below resources [Getting to Know Stretch Tutorials](https://docs.hello-robot.com/0.2/stretch-tutorials/getting_started/).
+We recommend following the below resources to get started.

 | Resource                                                  | Description                                           |
 | --------------------------------------------------------- | ----------------------------------------------------- |